How to Find the Best Places to Visit for a Road Trip in Croatia

 Five Tips for Driving in Croatia

-When booking a rental car, remember to ask if there is a one-way fee.
-And remember to check if your home country requires an international driver’s license when booking.
+When booking a rental car, remember to ask if there is a one-way fee and check if your home country requires an international driver’s license.

 1. Conditions of roads in Croatia